sohankshirsagar/lsproxy/README.md

 ## <a name="what-is-lsproxy">What is lsproxy?</a>

-`lsproxy` is a container with tools and an API for code analysis and navigation in large projects.
+`lsproxy` offers a simple containerized REST API for project-wide code analysis and navigation.

 It runs [Language Servers](https://microsoft.github.io/language-server-protocol/) and [ast-grep](https://github.com/ast-grep/ast-grep) to resolve relationships between code symbols (functions,  classes, variables) - which can be used to help AI assistants navigate code or build custom code RAG systems.